This post was most recently updated on February 17th, 2024

-I’m officially 27 years old now, which means I still have 3 years before hitting 30!
-Having only just turned 27, it seems somewhat appropriate to reflect a bit on my admittedly short twenty-something life.
+I’m officially 28 years old now, which means I still have two years before hitting 30.
+Having only just turned 28, it seems somewhat appropriate to reflect a bit on my admittedly short twenty-something life.
 Do you have a bucket list of things you can do in your twenties?
-Now I figure I should write myself a bucket list of things I want to do before 30.
+Now I figure I should write myself a bucket list of things I want to do before turning 30.

 Things You Can Do In Your Twenties